thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-03-18-A-tour-of-Perl-Github-actions.md

       run: for f in `find . -name "*.pm" -o -name "*.pl" -o -name "*.t"`; do perl -c $f; done
 ```

-Push then wait and see :smile:
+Push then wait and see:

 ![Check](/assets/images/1a7qsvjpda4ulmc52qbt.png)